-Lent, the Christian liturgical season of fasting and preparation for Easter, began yesterday.
-(We hope you ate a pączki on Fat Tuesday!)
-March 19 at 4:30 pm, Rick Steves explores the other end of Lent in a rebroadcast of a special exploring European Easter traditions.
+Easter, the day that Christians celebrate the resurrection of Jesus, is this Sunday.
+April 13 at 8:00 pm Rick Steves explores the approaching holiday in a rebroadcast of a special exploring European Easter traditions.
 Here are some intriguing facts, exciting traditions, and little-known history about the holiday.

 Easter celebrates the resurrection of Jesus after his crucifixion and entombment.
 It is linked to both the Jewish holiday of Passover and pagan spring festivals, connections revealed in its various names.
 “Easter” may derive from a Germanic goddess named Ēostre who was associated with spring, while “Pascha,” the Orthodox term for the holiday, comes from Passover.

 Throughout its history, Easter has generated controversies over its proper date.
 Unlike such holidays as Christmas, Easter is not fixed to a calendar date but rather is determined by the lunar and solar cycles.
 Schisms over the date emerged in the first centuries of Christianity, leading to attempted excommunications and a formal ruling by an ecclesiastical council.
 Even as recently as 2016, proposals for a fixed date have been floated.

 Traditions and symbols

 Scoppio del Carro – In Florence at the Santa Maria del Fiore or Duomo, the cardinal lights a fuse during the Easter service with historic flints from Jerusalem.
 The fuse launches a mechanical dove that speeds along a wire to the plaza outside the cathedral, where it ignites a cart loaded with fireworks.
 The pyrotechnic display lasts around twenty minutes.
 “Scoppio del Carro” translates to “Explosion of the Cart.”